 Jitsi-meet is a video and audio meeting software for a limited number of people.
-It is extremely easy to use and, if you need to have a meeting with five or fewer people, this is absolutely the program to use.
+It is extremely easy to use and, if you need to have a meeting with twenty or fewer people, this is absolutely the program to use.
 It’s open source, free of charge.

 Jitsi-meet works best if all participants use the jitsi-meet app (see https://support.mayfirst.org/wiki/web-conference for links to download the jitsi-meet app for Windows, Macinstosh, Linux, Android or iPhone).

 In a pinch, you can participate from any web browser by going directly to https://meet.mayfirst.org, however, using the app will result in much better performance.

 The best way to use jitsi-meet is to use its own browser and our support page tells you which version you need and where to download it.